 Table 2 gives details of the 13 HEIs offering the 44 pre-registration honours degree programmes, together with the main associated healthcare agencies and the number of places per programme.
-You will complete the clinical part of a programme with the healthcare agencies.
+The clinical part of a programme will be completed with the healthcare agencies.